crccheck/django-object-actions/README.md

 Various helpers are available as make commands.
 Type `make help` and view the `Makefile` to see what other things you can do.

+Some commands assume you are in the virtualenv.
+If you see "ModuleNotFoundError"s, try running `poetry shell` first.

 Similar Packages